 PROGRAM PLANNING for the MONTEREY PEACE AND JUSTICE CENTER : What programs would you like?
 Please contact Judy Karas [email protected] or Catherine Crockett [email protected] or Joyce Vandevere [email protected] or leave your message at 899-7322 or [email protected].
 MPJC works with individuals and groups to produce programs addressing issues of peace, nonviolence, democracy, social justice, or environmental sustainability.
 Give us your thoughts!
 If your organization is planning programs that fit within MPJC’s mission, consider using MPJC as a venue for your event.

 MPJC ART GALLERY: The gallery has space for artists and photographers to highlight their work.
-The themes which represent the mission of the Center are: Peace, Nonviolence, Social Justice, Democracy, Diversity and Environmental Sustainability.
-You may leave messages at contact 889-7322 or [email protected]
+The themes which represent the mission of the Center are: Peace, Nonviolence, Social Justice, Democracy, and Environmental Sustainability.
+You may leave messages at 889-7322 or [email protected]

 INFORMATION on the WEB:

-*Peace Coalition website is at www.peacemonterey.org (newly re-constructed)
+*Peace Coalition website is www.peacemonterey.org (newly re-constructed)

 Telephone for MPJC is 831-899-PEACE or 831-899-7322.

 The Peace Calendar is prepared by Joyce Vandevere for the Peace Coalition of Monterey County.
-Please send information about peace, social-justice or sustainability-related events in Monterey County to [email protected] BY 5:00 pm TUESDAY TO BE INCLUDED IN THE WEEK’S EMAIL.
+Please send information about peace, nonviolence, social-justice, democracy or sustainability-related events in Monterey County to [email protected] BY 5:00 pm TUESDAY TO BE INCLUDED IN THE WEEK’S EMAIL.

 Questions about the Peace Coalition of Monterey County should go to the co-chairs, Sidney Ramsden Scott <[email protected] and Deborah Warcken [email protected].